SeasonerSpeed/babft-circle-calculator/README.md

 # 🛠️ BABFT Circle Calculator

 A simple tool to calculate Roblox Build A Boat For Treasure (BABFT) circle scaling.
-Made for easier and more accurate circle building. **WARNING** THIS SOMETIMES DOESN'T WORK IF THE NUMBER IS TOO BIG (Mostly accurate though)
+Made for easier and more accurate circle building.

 ![App Preview](https://github.com/SeasonerSpeed/babft-circle-calculator/blob/main/images/preview.png) <!-- If you add a preview image -->